If you’ve been diagnosed with Microscopic Colitis, you may be uncertain about what it is and how it may affect you.

 We’ve addressed some of the common questions about the condition below.
 You can find more in-depth information sheet on Microscopic Colitis.

-If you’d prefer to speak to someone, we’re happy to answer your questions via our Information Service.
+If you’d prefer to speak to someone, we’re happy to answer your questions via our Helpline Service.

 What is Microscopic Colitis?

 Microscopic Colitis is an Inflammatory Bowel Disease that affects the large bowel (colon and rectum).
 There are two main forms: Lymphocytic Colitis and Collagenous Colitis.
 These are very similar conditions and commonly referred to under the single name ‘Microscopic Colitis’.

 The condition is called ‘Microscopic’ Colitis because, unlike Crohn’s Disease and Ulcerative Colitis, inflammation of the bowel lining is only visible when tissue samples are viewed through a microscope.

 In Lymphocytic Colitis, there is an increased number of lymphocytes (white blood cells) within the lining of the colon.
 In Collagenous Colitis, the lining of the colon develops a thicker than normal layer of collagen – there may also be an increased number of lymphocytes in the lining of the colon.

 The main symptom of Microscopic Colitis is chronic, watery diarrhoea.